malhar619/Manufac-Analytics-SDE-Assignment-Cuvette/README.md

     ```

     This will start the development server and automatically open the application in your default web browser.
 If it doesn't open automatically, you can manually navigate to `http://localhost:3000`.
+## Features

+- Displays yearly crop production data with maximum and minimum production crops for each year.
+- Displays average yield and cultivation area for each crop between 1950-2020.
+- Data is processed and displayed using Mantine components.
+- No external libraries like Bootstrap, jQuery, or Lodash are used.
+- Uses Yarn for package management.

+## Technologies Used

+- TypeScript
+- React (via Create React App)
+- Yarn
+- Mantine v7

 ## Project Structure